mui/material-ui/docs/src/pages/careers/react-engineer-x-charts.md

 - A tighter integration with the rest of the MUI libraries including Material UI and the Data Grid
 - Faster iteration cycles compared to popular open-source alternatives such as chart.js and Recharts

-Looking a the long term we can likely reach 30% of the downloads of alternative React libraries, considering benchmark data.
-Developers value having a single touch point, but also one they trust, and one that integrates well in the rest of their app.
+This should allow us to reach 30% of the downloads of alternative React charting libraries, considering benchmark data in the short term.
+Developers value having a single touch point, but also one they trust, and one that integrates well into the rest of their application.

+In the mid-term, we aspired for this charting liberty to become a standard in the React ecosystem, outgrowing Material UI or any other UI library.
+We believe we can achieve this with an open-core model.
+We will match the features available in the alternative open-source projects, licensed as MIT in MUI X Charts.
+We will then provide extra paid features so developers can use a single charting library, without the need to go to paid alternatives as they do today.

+In the long term, we envision using the pro-code charting API as a distribution channel for building more abstract charting primitives, using low-code and AI.

 We also need help to continue to make the components easier to use, make it more customizable, [improve performance](https://www.causal.app/blog/react-perf), make it more accessible, improve the health of the open-source by engaging and collaborating with the community, guide developers to answers, and just generally being a positive presence in the community.